folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "I'm seein' ghosts, blackin' out, relapsin' one thought at a time" > Relapsing

-* A "relapse" is a setback in deteriation in someone's health after previous improvement.
+* A "relapse" is a setback or deterioration in someone's health after previous improvement.
 The term is most often used to describe the experience in which someone who had previously broken free from an addiction to a drug or stimulating activity returns to their addiction.

-* Within the context of "Watch the Party Die" a "relapsin' one thought at a time" might imply that the spiritual and physical struggles with the entertainment industry are causing Kendrick to fall back into destructive ways of thought after previously being "drugged up full of lies."
+* Within the context of "Watch the Party Die," a "relapsin' one thought at a time" might imply that the spiritual and physical struggles with the entertainment industry are causing Kendrick to fall back into destructive ways of thought after previously being "drugged up full of lies."

-* It is notable that throughout *Mr. Morale & the Big Steppers*, Kendrick reveals his struggle with sex addition that was exacerbated by being a famous touring artist in the entertainment industry.
+* It is notable that throughout *Mr. Morale & the Big Steppers*, Kendrick reveals his struggle with sex addiction that was exacerbated by being a famous touring artist in the entertainment industry.

   * ***I met her on the third night of Chicago
   North America tour**, my eyes closed